DreamOfTheRedChamber/leetcode/README.md

 | Memory overhead  | array and element      | two pointers and element |

 ##### LinkedListNode<a id="ds-list-linkedlistnode"></a>
-* Maintain a list dummy head and actual tail pointer
+* Dummy Node trick: Maintain a list dummy head and actual tail pointer
+  - Used across all linked list modification operations
 ```java
 LinkedListNode dummy = new LinkedListNode( 0 );
 LinkedListNode tail = dummy;